tuist/tuist/projects/docs/docs/manifests/project.md

 #### Build Action

-It represents the scheme action that builds targets:
+It represents the scheme action that builds targets.
+It's initialized with the `.buildAction` static method and the following attributes can be passed:

 | Property                  | Description                                                            | Type                                     | Required | Default |
 | ------------------------- | ---------------------------------------------------------------------- | ---------------------------------------- | -------- | ------- |